 New station on the Yamanote line

-In honor of the event, the Yamanote Line is even inaugurating a new station.
-Yet to be named, this station will be located between Shinagawa and Tamachi Stations, and will provide access to the Haneda Airport Monorail and the JR Keihin-Tohoku line.
-Designed in the eki naka style, the station will be four stories in height, and the public area will host a large screen for viewing the games.
+In honor of the event, the Yamanote Line will be even inaugurating a new station: Takagawa Gateway Station.
+This station will be located between Shinagawa and Tamachi Stations, and will provide access to the Haneda Airport Monorail and the JR Keihin-Tohoku line.
+Designed in the eki naka style, Takagawa Gateway station will be four stories in height, and the public area will host a large screen for viewing the games.

 Besides, the Tokyo metro system and JR East have been named official partners in the Tokyo 2020 Sponsorship Programme.
 Their goal is “to contribute to the growing enthusiasm (…) by providing safe and comfortable transportation services” said JR East President and CEO Tetsuro Tomita.